 Simplicity is a judgement call.
-It is true that Copernicus did remove the need for equants, but only at the cost of requiring more 'circles'.
 The Copernican Model actually used more epicycles (circles on circles) than the Ptolemaic.
 Some estimate that it used twice as many circles [_2_] .
+The Copernican Model did remove the need for equants.
+The equant was a mathematical construction developed by Ptolemy to accommodate the belief that the circular motion of planets was uniform, when in fact the motion of the planets varies.
 The Copernican Model may have been more simply calculated, but this wasn't as important as it may seem.
 Users of the models would be working from pre-calculated tables not the models themselves.

-In Copernicus's and Galileo's time, moving the center of the universe from the earth to the sun was promoting the earth, not demoting it.
+The picture above is Dante's vision of the center of the universe (illustrated by Gustave Dore).
+It was the ninth circle of hell located at the center of the earth.
+Here, Satan is half-encased in a lake of ice, chewing on three men who betrayed their benefactors.
+In Copernicus's time you couldn't demote earth any further.
 This myth is an example of presentism, which assumes that the attitudes of times past were the same as the present.
 Being at the center of the universe wasn't a great place to be in medieval or early modern Europe.
-In Inferno, the great medieval poet, Dante, placed the lowest pit of hell at the earth's center.
 Thomas Aquinas described a medieval cosmology where the earth was at the centre, being the most material and coarse.
-Even Galileo, almost 100 years later, thought Copernicus's model was promoting the earth.
+Even Galileo thought Copernicus's model was promoting the earth.